 Impact of maintenance on power output of the field,

-Scheduling and availability of resources; this will require additional techniques than linear programming if the problem is hard, such as branch and bound or heuristics.
+Scheduling and availability of resources; this will require further techniques in addition to linear programming if the problem is hard, such as branch and bound or heuristics.

 Ideally, stochastic optimisation will be performed.
 Approximations using expectations will also be considered.
-Successful optimisation can be verified by the Contact operators, assuming they have expert knowledge about running the field at optimal or near-optimal performance.
+Successful optimisation can be verified by the Contact operators, as they have expert knowledge about running the field at optimal or near-optimal performance.

 Simulation